China: Chengdu vertical farm takes agriculture to new heights

 Source: VFD.com

-As we provide the news for free, we are relying on revenues from our banners.
+China: Chengdu vertical farm takes agriculture to new heights In an 8.8-meter-tall automated plant factory in Chengdu, Sichuan province, rows of lettuce bathe in red light on 20-layer cultivation racks and grow at twice the normal rate.
 The vertical farm facility, covering just 100 square meters, was developed by the Institute of Urban Agriculture of the Chinese Academy of Agricultural Sciences.

 Frequently Asked Questions